jdswinbank/Comet/README.rst

     Work-in-progress test version of Comet incorporating OpenPGP support.

 ``paper``
-    A manuscript describing Comet, submitted for publication in `Astronomy and Computing <http://www.journals.elsevier.com/astronomy-and-computing/>`_.
+    A manuscript describing Comet, accepted for publication in `Astronomy and Computing <http://www.journals.elsevier.com/astronomy-and-computing/>`_.

 Comet is developed by `John Swinbank <http://swinbank.org/>`_ as part of the